hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Added compatibility with the latest version of the Ninja Forms plugin.
 * Fixed FluentForms integrations after the latest FluentForms update.
 * Fixed the inability to send FluentForms Conversational Form.
-* Fix the racing condition which sometimes led to double rendering of the hCaptcha widget on any forms.
+* Fixed the racing condition which sometimes led to double rendering of the hCaptcha widget on any forms.
 * Fixed double rendering of the hCaptcha widget on the Elementor Form.
 * Fixed an error activating a free plugin when its premium version is not available.
 * Fixed highlighting of the suggested plugin when it is already activated.